 Name and type of organisation: LifeSpring Ministries (registered charity no. 1122435)

-Fundraising method and theme: Corporate and events
+Fundraising method: Corporate and events

 Code themes examined: Fundraising communications and complaint handling